September 2022 Update

 Step 3: View most important spend dates

-to see a list of rewards and their spend deadlines sorted by the reward with the
+Go to the to see a list of rewards and their spend deadlines sorted by the reward with the nearest approaching deadline:

 Step 4: Turn on email notifications

 The most important part of this template is turning email notifications on.
-You do this by clicking on the gear icon ⚙️ in the top right→Automations→Email notification→
+You do this by clicking on the gear icon ⚙️ in the top right→Automations→Email notification→ON.

 Other parts of the template